foroozandehgroup/nmrpoise/docs/au.rst

     APBK
     QUIT

-Acquires the spectrum, then does a Fourier transform with exponential apodisation, phase correction, and baseline correction.
 The ``APBK`` command on older versions of TopSpin falls back to ``APK`` then ``ABS``, so can be safely used.